Ogoys/TindaGo/PURCHASE_ORDER_MODULE.md

 ## **✅ Acceptance Criteria**

-- [ ] Store owners can record new purchase orders
+- [x] Store owners can record new purchase orders ✅
-- [ ] Supplier information is captured and stored
+- [x] Supplier information is captured and stored ✅
-- [ ] Multiple products can be added to one order
+- [x] Multiple products can be added to one order ✅
-- [ ] Total cost is calculated automatically
+- [x] Total cost is calculated automatically ✅
-- [ ] Purchase history is viewable and searchable
+- [x] Purchase history is viewable and searchable ✅
-- [ ] Orders can be marked as received
+- [x] Orders can be marked as received ✅
-- [ ] Inventory is automatically updated when received
+- [x] Inventory is automatically updated when received ✅
-- [ ] Cost price is tracked for profit margin calculation
+- [x] Cost price is tracked for profit margin calculation ✅
-- [ ] Orders can be filtered by date and supplier
+- [x] Orders can be filtered by date and supplier ✅
-- [ ] Order details can be viewed in modal
+- [x] Order details can be viewed in modal ✅
-- [ ] Navigation is intuitive and professional
+- [x] Navigation is intuitive and professional ✅

 ---